laurentpayot/minidenticons/README.md

 minidenticon(seed: string, saturation?: number|string, lightness?: number|string): string
 ```

 The `minidenticon()` function will return a SVG string generated from its seed string argument.
 The seed argument can be a username, but actually any string used as an identifier.
-That is why the argument name `seed` was preferred to `username`.

 Optional saturation and lightness arguments should be percentages; that is, numbers (or strings) between 0 and 100.

 Note that the `minidenticon()` function itself is *not* memoized.